prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 Prebid has introduced a standard object model for sharing granular bid response data with publishers, analytics, and reporting systems.
 We encourage adapters to provide as much information as possible in the bid response.

 {: .alert.alert-danger :}
-Bid metadata may be required in a future Prebid.js release, specifically for bid.ADomain and bid.MediaType.
-We recommend ensuring your adapter sets these fields or Prebid.js may throw out the bid.
+Bid metadata may be required in a future Prebid.js release.
+The AdvertiserDomains field and the DChain object are particularly useful.
+We recommend ensuring your adapter sets these fields or Prebid.js may reject your bid.

 {: .table .table-bordered .table-striped }
 | Path | Description
 | - | -
+| `.AdvertiserDomains` | Domains for the landing page(s) aligning with the OpenRTB `adomain` field.
-| `.NetworkID` | Bidder-specific network/DSP id.
+| `.AdvertiserID` | Bidder-specific advertiser id.
-| `.NetworkName` | Bidder-specific network/DSP name.
+| `.AdvertiserName` | Bidder-specific advertiser name.
 | `.AgencyID` | Bidder-specific agency id.
 | `.AgencyName` | Bidder-specific agency name.
-| `.AdvertiserID` | Bidder-specific advertiser id.
-| `.AdvertiserName` | Bidder-specific advertiser name.
 | `.BrandID` | Bidder-specific brand id for advertisers with multiple brands.
 | `.BrandName` | Bidder-specific brand name.
+| `.DChain` | Demand chain object.
 | `.DemandSource` | Bidder-specific demand source.
 Some adapters may functionally serve multiple SSPs or exchanges, and this specifies which.
-| `.DChain` | Demand chain object.
-| `.PrimaryCategoryID` | Primary IAB category id.
-| `.SecondaryCategoryIDs` | Secondary IAB category ids.
 | `.MediaType` | Either `banner`, `audio`, `video`, or `native`.
 This is used in the scenario where a bidder responds with a mediatype different than the stated type. e.g. native when the impression is for a banner.
 One use case is to help publishers determine whether the creative should be wrapped in a safeframe.
+| `.NetworkID` | Bidder-specific network/DSP id.
+| `.NetworkName` | Bidder-specific network/DSP name.
+| `.RendererName` | Name of the desired renderer for the creative.
+| `.RendererVersion` | Version of the desired renderer for the creative.
+| `.PrimaryCategoryID` | Primary IAB category id.
+| `.SecondaryCategoryIDs` | Secondary IAB category ids.

 <p></p>